mohit-marathe/zetajs/README.md

 ## Using with an own WASM build

-By default the exmaples load a precompiled ZetaOffice form https://cdn.zetaoffice.net/zetaoffice_latest/
+By default the exmaples load a precompiled ZetaOffice from https://cdn.zetaoffice.net/zetaoffice_latest/

 You may have a look into the respective config.sample.js file of each demo to use another WASM build.
 You may compile an own [LOWA build](https://git.libreoffice.org/core/+/refs/heads/master/static/README.wasm.md).
 There the folder `workdir/installation/LibreOffice/emscripten/` will contain the files for the webroot.
 If the host the WASM binary on another origin then the example code you will need to set a [CORS header](https://developer.mozilla.org/docs/Web/HTTP/CORS).